4Mo·

 @Multibagger

-@Klein-Anleger and all the rest of you dear ones.
+@Klein-Anleger And all the rest of you, my dear friends.

 attachment